Gold flat as Europe stocks gains muted by U.S. Sandy

 Gold importers in India, historically the world's biggest gold consumer, bought the metal ahead of festivals as local prices held near two-month lows.

 India's festival season peaks in November with Diwali, the Hindu festival of lights.
-Weddings also take place at this time, with gold jewellery part of the dowry daughters receive from their parents.
+Weddings also take place at this time, with gold jewelry part of the dowry daughters receive from their parents. <GOL/IN>

 From a technical perspective, analysts who study past price patterns for clues on the next direction of trade flag up support for gold at $1,703 an ounce.